FabricatorZayac/fabricatorzayac.github.io/cpp/serde/traits.md

 # Rust-like traits in C++

-Basically, the way you do it is you make an un-instantiatable template
+Basically, the way you do it is you make an uninstantiatable template

 ```c++
 template<typename T>